wainersm/avocado/docs/source/WritingTests.rst

 you intend to create it.

 .. tip:: When running tests you can use the ``--log-test-data-directories``
-         command line option log the test data directories that will be used for that specific test and execution conditions (such as with or without variants).
+         command line option to log the test data directories that will be used for that specific test and execution conditions (such as with or without variants).
 Look for "Test data directories" in the test logs.